-Snapchat is another King of "selfie central," and is also praised for it's the implementation of the "Stories" feature.
-The philosophy behind the software is that Users take snaps and either send to specified groups or posted to a Story.
+Snapchat is another King of "selfie central" and is also praised for implementing the "Stories" feature.
+The software's philosophy is that Users take snaps and either send them to specified groups or post to a Story.

-It is the appeal of catching fleeting moments in time or those random little moments of enlightenment (or just perfect selfies) and sharing them.
+It appeals to catching fleeting moments in time or those random little moments of enlightenment (or just perfect selfies) and sharing them.

 4.2) Snapchat Growth Strategies

-SnapChat growth strategy #1: The use of privacy as an unique feature
+Snapchat growth strategy #1: The use of privacy as a unique feature

-Snapchat is still rising from it's relatively recent release to a wild success that many want to capitalize on.
+Snapchat is still rising from its relatively recent release to a wild success that many want to capitalize on.
 What is it that makes it so successful?
-Evan Spiegel has spoken on the matter and believes it to be a combination of a "more personal computer" combined with the ephemeral nature of snaps.
+Evan Spiegel has spoken on the matter and believes it to be a combination of a "more personal computer" combined with snaps' ephemeral nature.

-Since the snaps were time framed, the self-destructing posts that are not stored on the recipient's device, or the app's servers, so people feel safe when sending something they were sure was going to disappear forever.
+Since the snaps were time-framed, the self-destructing posts that are not stored on the recipient's device, or the app's servers, so people feel safe when sending something they were sure would disappear forever.

 Snapchat allows users to send photos and videos to friends limiting how long they can see their messages.
-The maximum time is 10 seconds, after that the message is destroyed forever.
-To view the message, the user has to hold down a button, viewing it until the counter expires or they let go of the button.
+The maximum time is 10 seconds.
+After that, the message is destroyed forever.
+The user has to hold down a button, view it until the counter expires, or let go of the button to view the message.

-Besides that, the absence of features such as newsfeed or profile makes it even more private for its users
+Besides that, the absence of newsfeed or profile features makes it even more private for its users.

 Ephemeral is such a strange word in its own right – fleeting, short-lived, but there is arguably a beauty in it and one that Snapchat has capitalized on.

-Because of its ephemeral feature, SnapChat started attracting a younger generation that didn't want to get their life monitored by anyone.
+Because of its temporary feature, Snapchat started attracting a younger generation that didn't want to get their life monitored by anyone.

-In a world where young people don't pay any attention to the TV or even less to TV ads, having a channel that can talk to them directly is a blessing to advertisers.
-That's why SnapChat nailed when they started adapting its app and developing features, such as stories that were later copied by Facebook, to a very focused target.
+In a world where young people don't pay any attention to the TV or even less to TV ads, having a channel that can directly talk to them is a blessing to advertisers.
+That's why Snapchat nailed when it started adapting its app and developing features, such as stories that were later copied by Facebook, to a very focused target.

-The demographic is right; the setup is proper; the stars aligned for this app, an app that comes with an almost poetic philosophy behind it.
+The demographic is right; the setup is proper; the stars aligned for this app, which has an almost poetic philosophy behind it.
 It's the perfect social media platform for teens, for the adventurous soul, for those who want to share those special moments, and for those who would appreciate them the most.

-In spite of everything, Snapchat continues to improve on its software and on how it connects the world.
+Despite everything, Snapchat continues to improve its software and how it connects the world.
 Strange to think of profound thoughts in a social media app, no?
 Perhaps Snapchat has set the bar for the future.

-For a start-up business, those are some especially frightening numbers..
+For a startup business, those are some especially alarming numbers.

-LinkedIn first launched in 2002 as a collaboration between Reid Hoffman and several buddies from other sites such as SocialNet and Paypal.
+LinkedIn was first launched in 2002 as a collaboration between Reid Hoffman and several buddies from other sites, such as SocialNet and Paypal.

 Later in 2003, growth had kicked up enough to receive funding from Sequoia Capital.
-By all means, this may not seem like a slow burn.
-LinkedIn was a site created under the "growth-hacking" sort of method.
+By all means, this may not seem like a slow burn, and LinkedIn was a site created under the "growth-hacking" sort of method.

 Reid had worked on both SocialNet and been on the board for Paypal.
 SocialNet was the first stepping stone for his idea of linked profiles, in the form of dating, as it were.
 The real purpose was to provide a public profile for people connected to Google.

-A Sex and the City episode, Hoffman jokes, put the idea of "Googling" people into his head.
+In a Sex and the City episode, Hoffman jokes to put the idea of "Googling" people into his head.
 Anyone who tells you that they haven't Googled either themselves or others is a dirty liar.

 Perhaps that is where the real genius of the history of LinkedIn lies.
 It touches upon a need that many thoughts were dead in the 1990s.
-Hoffman has called 2003 as his "valley of the shadow" moment when it comes to the growth of LinkedIn.
+Hoffman has called 2003 his "valley of the shadow" moment when it comes to LinkedIn's growth strategy.